 Predictive Analytics Trends

-- Artificial neural networks (ANNs): One of the most popular AI technologies for predictive analytics are artificial neural networks.
-Designed to mimic the human brain, these tools rely on a layered architecture that yields incrementally improving results.
+One of the most popular AI technologies for predictive analytics is the artificial neural network.
+Designed to mimic the human brain, ANNs rely on a layered architecture that yields incrementally improving results.

-- Improved governance: The combination of high-profile data breaches and the implementation of GDPR has enterprises more concerned than ever about privacy, security and compliance.
-More enterprises now have a chief data officer (CDO) who is responsible for overseeing big data efforts, including predictive analytics.
+The combination of high-profile data breaches and the implementation of the European Union’s General Data Protection Regulation (GDPR) has enterprises more concerned than ever about privacy, security, and compliance.
+More enterprises now have a chief data officer responsible for overseeing big data efforts, including predictive analytics.

-Predictive analytics is closely related to several other big data technologies, including machine learning, AI, data mining and prescriptive analytics.
-Here are the differences among the terms:
+Predictive analytics is closely related to several other big data technologies, including machine learning, AI, data mining, and prescriptive analytics.
+Here are the differences.

 Machine learning is the branch of computer science that gives systems the ability to learn without being explicitly programmed.
 These techniques can be very helpful in building, training and improving predictive models.
 However, machine learning can also be used for tasks other than predictive analytics.